 My routine included drinking the coffee 3-4 mornings per week for the first few weeks.
 I made the coffee, starting with only 1 teaspoon each of the ghee and Brain Octane Oil.
 I worked up to 2 1/2 teaspoons each over a couple of weeks.

 On the days I didn’t have the Bulletproof Coffee, I usually ate eggs or some other low-carb breakfast cooked with grass-fed butter and regular black coffee.

 The second issue was that I had some heartburn.
-According to experts, this is normal as your body needs less stomach acid since there is no food to digest.
+According to my Google research, this is normal as your body needs less stomach acid since there is no food to digest.
 If you smell or think about food while fasting, it can trigger the brain to tell the stomach to produce more acid, leading to heartburn.
 Luckily, my body figured this out after a couple of weeks, and I no longer experience heartburn.

 After this initial adjustment period, I started experiencing the energy and improved brain function promised in The Bulletproof Diet.
 I even started saving my most difficult work tasks for the mornings when I drank Bulletproof Coffee.
 The tasks just seem easier and I can get through them more quickly.